islommuhammad/byte-of-python/basics.md

 Bu sizning dasturingizni o'quvchi kishi uchun foydalidir chunki u buni o'qib dastur nima ish qilayotganini osongina tushunadi.
 Shuni unutmangki bu kishi olti oydan keyin o'zingiz bo'lishi ham mumkin!

-## Harfiy o'zgarmaslar (Literal Constants)
+## Literal o'zgarmaslar (Literal Constants)

-Harfiy o'zgarmaslarga raqamlar `5`, `1.23`, yoki satrlar `'Bu satr'` yoki `"Mana bu satr!"` misol bo'lishi mumkin.
+Literal (Harfiy) o'zgarmaslarga raqamlar `5`, `1.23`, yoki satrlar `'Bu satr'` yoki `"Mana bu satr!"` misol bo'lishi mumkin.

-It is called a literal because it is _literal_ - you use its value literally.
+Bu literal It is called a literal because it is _literal_ - you use its value literally.
 The number `2` always represents itself and nothing else - it is a _constant_ because its value cannot be changed.
 Hence, all these are referred to as literal constants.

 ## Numbers